benjamindelmee/CryptoTrading/bdelmee/DataCollector/components/collector/README.md

 # Collector Component

-Reads the data from the BitMEX Websocket API and rights them into the database
+Reads the data from the BitMEX Websocket API and writes them into the database